-The CTATE in two quantile levels can directly be used to calculate an average of quantile treatment effects between the two quantile levels, which we term the interquantile average treatment effect (IQATE).
-The IQATE summarizes local information of heterogeneous treatment effects and is useful on a policy evaluation, especially when the treatment effects fluctuate a lot in different quantile levels and tools based on the treatment effects in individual quantile levels render result of the evaluation inconsistent.
-Moreover, related to distributional comparison of economic outcomes, profile of the conditional tail expectations is also directly connected to the Lorenz curve for comparing income inequalities.
-The proposed procedure for estimating the CTATE may hence be used to quantify the Lorenz effect, which captures the shift of the Lorenz curve due to change of policy regimes \citep{CFM_2013}.
+The CTATEs at two quantile levels can be used to calculate an average of the QTEs between the two quantile levels, which we term the inter-quantile average treatment effect (IQATE).
+The IQATE is also useful for summarizing heterogeneous treatment effects to reveal an overall picture especially when the QTEs exhibit a large fluctuation over a specified range of quantiles of interest.
+Moreover, related to the distributional comparison of economic outcomes, the CTE is directly connected to the Lorenz curve for comparing income inequalities.
+Hence our proposed procedure for estimating the CTATE may be used to quantify the Lorenz effect, which captures the shift in the Lorenz curve due to changes in policy regimes \citep{CFM_2013}.